hitchcliff/booking-app-trial/TECH_NOTES.md

 - email: user@email.com pw:123456
 - email: user2@email.com pw:123456

 P.S.
-If you encounter database errors which usually happen when `postgres` is not installed. you can use the postgres database in vscode :)
+If you encounter database errors which usually happen when `postgres` is not installed in your local. you can use the postgres database in vscode :)